States, cities face deadline for proving how quickly they’ve helped renters in crisis - NewsBreak

 There’s also an option for lower-performing jurisdictions to voluntarily reallocate some of their dollars, which would allow a state to shift money to a city with a strong rental aid program.

-The post States, cities face deadline for proving how quickly they’ve helped renters in crisis appeared first on Wisconsin Examiner .
+The post States, cities face deadline for proving how quickly they’ve helped renters in crisis appeared first on Michigan Advance .

 Comments / 0